Bear Creek High School (California)

 Bear Creek High School is a high school located in north Stockton, California.
 It is part of Lodi Unified School District (Lodi USD).
-Current enrollment is roughly 1,800 students.
 Before Ronald E. McNair High School opened in 2005, Bear Creek was the newest high school in Lodi USD.
 Current enrollment is approximately 2,300 students.
 Opportunities for BCHS students includes levels of most core classes, a large variety of electives, AP classes, and a host of extracurricular activities.
 The Bear Creek High four-year graduation rate exceeds 84%.
 BCHS continues to prepare Bruin learners for the 21st century by linking the traditions of the past with the challenges of the future.

 The mission of BCHS is that students graduate empowered with the academic and personal skills they need to take responsibility for their college and career ambitions and to mature into productive members of the community.

 History

 Bear Creek High School opened as the third Lodi Unified School District high school in the fall of 1991 to serve the many Lodi USD high school students who reside in north Stockton.
 Beginning with just freshmen and sophomore classes, Bear Creek is now a large comprehensive high school with an estimated 2024–2025 student population of near 1,950.
 The student population from its primarily residential attendance area reflects the diversity of the community ethnically, culturally, and economically.

-The staff and students value this diversity and believe that it enriches the teaching and learning experience for all.
-The school's philosophy emphasizes the ability of all student to learn in what is primarily a heterogeneous environment.
-High standards are held for all, while multiple support services and programs have been developed over the years to ensure the ability of all students to meet those standards.
-The over 100 certificated staff members are highly committed to the school and to its students, as are our 75 excellent support staff personnel.
+The school's philosophy emphasizes the ability of all students to learn in primarily a heterogeneous environment.
+Multiple support services and programs have been developed over the years.
+There are over 100 certificated staff members and 75 support staff personnel.